Placement Test (CPT)

 Placement Tests provide information about the reading, English, and mathematics skills that are required for success in college.
 By assessing the student's ability levels in these areas, the CPTs help to determine the reading, English, and mathematics courses most appropriate for each student.

 Accuplacer CPTs are given at CU-Duncan by appointment.
-Results from the CPTs are given to the student immediately following the test, except for the English essay, which usually takes about one week.
+You must have received an acceptance letter listing your Cameron ID number from the Admissions Office to be eligible for placement testing.
+Results from the CPTs are given to the student immediately following the test.

 See Initial Course Placement under CU-Duncan Testing to determine what ACT/CPT scores are required for placement in these courses.